IguanaBob/AdventOfCode2025/Day01/README.md

 #### Test your program in MAME/Apple DOS:

-Start it up again, then run.
+Start it up again, then run:

 ```
 ] CATALOG,D2